MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 #### After the agent generates a call link, the call appears on their Teams calendar.
 They can select that meeting through the Teams desktop to join the one-time call with the Teams desktop app.
 However, can they select that meeting with Teams mobile or Dynamics 365 Remote Assist mobile to join the one-time call using Teams mobile or Dynamics 365 Remote Assist mobile, respectively?

 No. The agent cannot join a one-time call with the Teams mobile app.
-In addition, the only way an agent can join the one-time call through the Dynamics 365 Remote Assist mobile app is by using the Dynamics 365 Remote Assist web app to generate the call link, and then selecting **Join the call**.
+In addition, the only way an agent can join the one-time call through the Dynamics 365 Remote Assist mobile app is by using the Dynamics 365 Remote Assist model-driven app to generate the call link, and then selecting **Join the call**.

 #### When the agent selects Generate a link, a meeting will appear on their Teams calendar.
 Can a licensed Dynamics 365 Remote Assist user join the meeting from Dynamics 365 Remote Assist on HoloLens?

 Yes.
 However, the Dynamics 365 Remote Assist HoloLens user cannot admit people from the lobby into the call.
 Follow instructions listed at the end of [this document](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/join-meeting-hololens) to modify the meeting before inviting guests to join the meeting.

-#### What’s the difference between the agent creating a meeting using Teams and forwarding it to their customer, versus setting up a call using the Dynamics 365 Remote Assist web app and sending their customer the one-time call link?
+#### What’s the difference between the agent creating a meeting using Teams and forwarding it to their customer, versus setting up a call using the Dynamics 365 Remote Assist model-driven app and sending their customer the one-time call link?

 There are two main differences.
-First, setting up the call with the Dynamics 365 Remote Assist web app and selecting **Join call** enables the agent to join the call using Dynamics 365 Remote Assist mobile.
-Second, setting up the call with the Dynamics 365 Remote Assist web app enables the agent to send a link that their customer can use to join the call using Dynamics 365 Remote Assist mobile.
+First, setting up the call with the Dynamics 365 Remote Assist model-driven app and selecting **Join call** enables the agent to join the call using Dynamics 365 Remote Assist mobile.
+Second, setting up the call with the Dynamics 365 Remote Assist model-driven app enables the agent to send a link that their customer can use to join the call using Dynamics 365 Remote Assist mobile.

 #### How many people can join a one-time call?